HoangNguyen679/aphelios/posts/rails_memory.md

 date: "2021-10-10"
 ---

-Ruby memory leak problems are maybe familiar with Rubyist and you can find so many articles about them palso the solution with detailed explanation.
-As a Rails developer, I also stuck on that, and I want to share my experience.
+Ruby memory leak problems are maybe familiar to Rubyist and you can find so many articles about them also the solution with a detailed explanation.
+As a Rails developer, I myself have also encountered this problem before, and I want to share my experience.
 Let's start!

 # Problem showed up

 One morning, I woke up and received a message from the analysis team.
 They received 502 code when calling APIs.
 I started to investigate, of course, from server log.
-I went to Cloudwatch Log and found something were abnormal.
+I went to Cloudwatch Log and found something abnormal.

 <img src="/images/high-memory-graph.png" />

-When analysis team called APIs, the memory percentage raise high, it is normal.
-But after that, the memory percentage did not decrease.
-And after 2-3 days, the memory went to 99%.
-That were unacceptable.
-And if I restart the server, it becames normal for the first day, after that, it's memory went up crazyly.
+It's normal if the memory percentage increases when APIs are called.
+However, not only did it not decrease after that, 2-3 days later it went up to 99%.
+UNACCEPTABLE!
+It became normal after I restarted the server, but just for the first day.
+After that, the memory went up crazily, again.

-At first, I thought maybe it were thread or process or gem memory leak problems.
+At first, I assumed it was thread or process or gem memory leak problems.
 So I started to check.

 # Memory investigate

 ## Derails

-I begined with [Derailed](https://github.com/zombocom/derailed_benchmarks) for general view of my Rails application.
-You can see memory and object created at required time with all gems the Rails app is using.
+I began with [Derailed](https://github.com/zombocom/derailed_benchmarks) for general view of my Rails application.
+You can see memory and objects created at required time with all gems the Rails app is using.
-And that report didn't seem wrong because I didn't found any issue with gem memory here.
+Nothing seemed wrong in the report because I didn't find any issue with gem memory here.

 You also can find the gem with memory problem [here](https://github.com/ASoftCo/leaky-gems)

 ## Puma

-So maybe Puma - the HTTP server of the app caused problem.
+So maybe it's the Puma - the HTTP server of the app that caused the problem.
 I received so many requests and use workers to handle them.
 Maybe Puma was sick and workers didn't work right.
 Actually, I found the [Puma memory problem](https://github.com/puma/puma/issues/342).

-People suggested that using [puma_worker_killer](https://github.com/zombocom/puma_worker_killer) but that was bad idea.
-My workers can be killed suddenly and the requests went to server can failed anytime without management.
+People suggested using [puma_worker_killer](https://github.com/zombocom/puma_worker_killer) but that would be a bad idea.
+My workers could be killed suddenly and the requests went to the server could fail anytime without additional management.
 It was defenitely not the solution.

 ## Benchmark tools

 [puma_worker_killer](https://github.com/zombocom/puma_worker_killer) was not the solution.
-So if the problem at first, was not Puma ?
+But what if the problem originally, was not from Puma ?
 I needed to confirm that.
 I have many requests so I would go to test the HTTP requests.
-You can use many tools to do that.
-Here I used wrk and siege.
+There are several tools that can perform this, but here I used wrk and siege.

 ### Wrk